Instantons in the Hofstadter butterfly: difference equation, resurgence and quantum mirror curves: Conclusion and discussion

 In this paper, our goal is to understand the peculiar band structure of the energy spectrum of the Harper-Hofstadter model in the semi-classical limit.
 According to the general philosophy of resurgence, the energy levels should be written as trans-series summing over contributions from all saddle points coupled differently to the Bloch's angles, and in addition, the large order growth of the perturbative sector is controlled by the ambiguity of the energy, which receives leading order contributions from the instanton--anti-instanton sector.

 We used various techniques to compute the trans-series energy levels.
 The perturbative series is computed very conveniently using the extended \texttt{BenderWu} package \cite{Sulejmanpasic:2016fwr, Gu:2017ppx}.
 The 1-loop contributions to the 1-, 2-instanton sectors, and the energy ambiguity are obtained by a path integral calculation, albeit restricted to the ground state level.
 Higher order corrections in the 1-instanton sector and in the ambiguity (imaginary contributions of the instanton--anti-instanton sector) are computed using refined topological string techniques in connection with the local $\bF_0$ geometry inspired by a similar work \cite{Codesido:2017jwp}.
 All these results can be checked against numerical results, which can be computed exactly when the magnetic flux is $2\pi$ times a rational number, and they all agree perfectly.
 This validates all our techniques.
-In the process, we find that the \'Alvarez-Casares-Dunne-\"Unsal relation\footnote{This relation was first proposed in \cite{alvarez2002-quartic,alvarez2004-doublewell,alvarez2000-cubic,alvarez2000-generic,alvarez2002anharmonic} and later rediscovered by \cite{Dunne2014}.} between the perturbative sector and the 1-instanton sector is not satisfied, which is not that surprising since the Schr\"{o}dinger equation of the Harper-Hofstadter model is a difference rather than a second-order differential equation.
+In the process, we find that the perturbative--non-perturbative relation\footnote{This relation was first proposed in \cite{alvarez2002-quartic,alvarez2004-doublewell,alvarez2000-cubic,alvarez2000-generic,alvarez2002anharmonic} and later rediscovered by \cite{Dunne2014}.} relating the perturbative sector and the 1-instanton sector is not satisfied\footnote{This should not be taken as indication that such a relation does not exist, but just that the form is different.}, which is not that surprising since the Schr\"{o}dinger equation of the Harper-Hofstadter model is a difference rather than a second-order differential equation.
 On the other hand there still exists a curious relation between the three sectors: perturbative, 1-instanton, instanton--anti-instanton.